Golden Age of Argentine cinema: 1936–1942: Rise to international influence

 The year 1938 continued to break production records after the previous year's developments increased the demand for Argentine films in the country and throughout the Spanish-speaking world.
 In response to the expanding market, the industry intensified its production pace, imported new studio equipment, upgraded laboratories and brought in new filmmakers.
 That year, 16 new directors debuted, most of them coming from the theater, including Orestes Caviglia, Elías Isaac Alippi, Ivo Pelay, Ernesto Vilches, Edmundo Guibourg and Miguel Coronatto Paz, among others.
-Manuel Romero emerged as the most prolific filmmaker of the period, strengthening Lumiton with the release of six films between March 1937 and March 1938, including important titles like Los muchachos de antes no usaban gomina, Tres anclados en París and La rubia del camino.
+Manuel Romero emerged as the most prolific filmmaker of the period, strengthening Lumiton with the release of six films between March 1937 and March 1938, including important titles like Los muchachos de antes no usaban gomina (1937), Tres anclados en París (1938) and La rubia del camino (1938).
 Although the initial idea was that EFA would not produce, in 1938 it released its first film, La vuelta al nido, directed by Leopoldo Torres Ríos.
 Although it was a commercial failure, Torres Ríos' film was years later revalued as misunderstood by the commercial spirit of its time and a precursor of modern cinema, for its intimate and reflective style and for the naturalist performances of José Gola and Amelia Bence.

 Ángel Magaña and Delia Garcés in Kilómetro 111 (1938), directed by Mario Soffici and produced by Argentina Sono Film.

 Soffici was an important filmmaker of this period and directed for Argentina Sono Film El alma del bandoneón (1935), La barra mendocina (1935), Cadetes de San Martín (1937)—with which he experienced censorship for the first time after an army refusal to his original script—and Viento norte (1937).

-In 1938, which was a transitional year for Argentina Sono Film, Soffici released social films such as Kilometro 111 (1938), El viejo doctor (1939) and Héroes sin fama (1940), which gave him greater prestige.
+In 1938, Soffici released social commentary films such as Kilómetro 111 (1938), El viejo doctor (1939) and Héroes sin fama (1940), which gave him greater prestige.
 However, Soffici's most celebrated film, Prisioneros de la tierra (1939), was released under another production company: Pampa Film.
 Founded by Olegario Ferrando in 1936, the company's first film was La fuga (1937) by Luis Saslavsky, who also directed Nace un amor (1938), films which sought to distance themselves from the popular cinema of Ferreyra and Romero.
 Saslavsky also brought Alberto de Zavalía to the company, who directed the successful Los caranchos de la Florida (1938).
-Pampa Film also hired Enrique de Rosas and Enrique de Rosas (Jr.), who directed a series of commercial failures.
+Pampa Film also hired Enrique de Rosas and Enrique de Rosas Jr., who directed a series of commercial failures.
 The company managed an improvement the following year with Prisioneros de la tierra, which was hailed as a classic practically from its release.

 Niní Marshall as her popular character Cándida in the 1939 eponymous film by Luis Bayón Herrera.